kevin-smets/dep-rep/README.md

 The path can be either relative to the cwd, or an absolute path.
 By default, it takes the `package.json` from the cwd.

 `outputToConsole` will print the report to console (like the CLI), default is false.

+## TODO

+- add bower support
+- create a UI for the reporter (seperate project)
+- add dependency management

 ## Contribute